Table of Contents

-Federal tax deposits must be made by electronic funds transfer.
-You must use electronic funds transfer to make all federal tax deposits.
-Generally, electronic fund transfers are made using the Electronic Federal Tax Payment System (EFTPS).
+Federal tax deposits must be made by electronic funds transfer (EFT).
+You must use EFT to make all federal tax deposits.
+Generally, an EFT is made using the Electronic Federal Tax Payment System (EFTPS).
 If you do not want to use EFTPS, you can arrange for your tax professional, financial institution, payroll service, or other trusted third party to make electronic deposits on your behalf.
 Also, you may arrange for your financial institution to initiate a same-day wire payment on your behalf.
 EFTPS is a free service provided by the Department of Treasury.
 Services provided by your tax professional, financial institution, payroll service, or other third party may have a fee.For more information on making federal tax deposits, see How To Deposit in Publication 15 (Circular E).
 To get more information about EFTPS or to enroll in EFTPS, visit www.eftps.gov or call 1-800-555-4477 or 1-800-733-4829 (TDD).
 Additional information about EFTPS is also available in Publication 966, Electronic Federal Tax Payment System: A Guide To Getting Started.

 Employers can request to file Forms 941 instead of Form 944.
-If you received notice from the IRS and have been filing Form 944 but would like to file Forms 941 instead, you must contact the IRS to request to file Forms 941.
+If you received notice from the IRS to file Form 944 but would like to file Forms 941 instead, you must contact the IRS to request to file Forms 941.
 You must receive written notice from the IRS to file Forms 941 instead of Form 944 before you may file these forms.
-For more information on requesting to file Form 944, visit IRS.gov and enter “file employment taxes annually” in the search box.
+For more information on requesting to file Form 941, see the Instructions for Form 944.

 Electronic submission of Forms W-4, W-4P, W-4S and W-4V.
 You may set up a system to electronically receive any or all of the following forms (and their Spanish versions, if available) from an employee or payee.